sassoftware/visual-analytics-sdk/documentation/docs/guides/export-report-package.md

 </style>
 ```

-It may be necessary for you to use a font that is not a standard font available in SAS Visual Analytics.
+It might be necessary for you to use a font that is not a standard font available in SAS Visual Analytics.
 To do this, you must first load the font onto SAS Viya by utilizing the SAS Viya CLI fonts plug-in, as shown in <a target="_blank" href="https://documentation.sas.com/?cdcId=sasadmincdc&cdcVersion=v_014&docsetId=calfonts&docsetTarget=p0z64ee1ufe5vpn1pibg7pzhsgrb.htm">Fonts: CLI Examples</a>.
 You can then create the report content using that font.

 ## Are all features and APIs supported?

-As mentioned above, `url`, `reportUri`, and `authenticationType` are ignored when setting `packageUri`.
-The following APIs and features are also not supported with exported report packages.
+As mentioned above, `url`, `reportUri`, and `authenticationType` are ignored when you set `packageUri`.
+The following APIs and features are not supported for report packages:
 * [`exportPDF`](api/ReportHandle.md#exportpdfoptions-exportpdfoptions-promise-string)
 * [`setUseHighContrastReportTheme`](api/setUseHighContrastReportTheme.md)
 * Custom report themes

-There are also some advanced report content and scenarios that are not supported with exported report packages.
+Some objects and advanced object functionality are not supported for report packages.
 Those details are outlined in <a target="_blank" href="https://documentation.sas.com/?cdcId=vacdc&cdcVersion=v_008&docsetId=varef&docsetTarget=n1tbiwkzea35nin1wbvjdcregjcs.htm#p0bfdy2hrkw4lzn1glyhtfu02t2h">Considerations for Objects in Report Packages</a> and further clarifications can be found at <a target="_blank" href="https://documentation.sas.com/?docsetVersion=v_002&docsetId=varef&docsetTarget=n1tbiwkzea35nin1wbvjdcregjcs.htm#p080fwv713hlzfn1cjvls3mfg6u0">SAS Report Packages: Frequently Asked Questions</a>.